hek14/symbol-overlay.nvim/README.md

   })
 ```

+# design
+Use namespaces for batch deletion/updating of a set of highlights.

 # TODO
 - add treesitter backend (maybe)
 - scope-limited search in batch mode, like `Telescope symbol_overlay gen @function ".*setup.*"`